 The Spring season officially kicks off tomorrow, March 20th and with it comes new weather, primarily sunnier days as well as those Spring showers that we’re all too familiar with here in Puget Sound.
 The fall and winter months can be especially hard on Northwest homes, sometimes revealing issues that may have not been present or easily seen before.
-From your roof to gutters, windows, and more – there are many key elements that protect a home, keeping you and your family safe and comfortable throughout the most extreme weather conditions.
+From your new roof to gutter installations, windows, and more - there are many key elements that protect a home, keeping you and your family safe and comfortable throughout the most extreme weather conditions.
 As you begin to think ahead and plan your upcoming Spring projects and do the usual yearly deep clean, now is an excellent time to take a look over your home to determine if any repairs, maintenance, or upgrades are necessary to ensure your home is ready for all that Spring brings.

 Other Spring Home Improvements to Consider

 Winter storms cause surrounding trees to drop leaves, pinecones, and branches on your lawn.
 Now is the perfect time to do a basic yard cleanup by trimming trees and bushes as well as raking leaves and debris.
 Freshening up flower beds with new bark or rock is an easy way to improve curb appeal in addition to planting new flowers or bushes.
 Even consider fertilizing your lawn to give it new life and growth so that it looks gorgeous and green by the time the Summer sun arrives.
 Performing maintenance (checking oil levels, tightening components, etc.) on landscape equipment such as a lawnmower, weed trimmer, or leaf blower ensures they’re ready to tackle all the Spring yard work projects you have in mind.